ewg-atmosera/ghas-for-developers/README.md

 ## Schedule

-- Session is approximately 3 hours
+- Session is approximately 1.5 hours
-- One 15 minute break about halfway through
+- One 10 minute break about halfway through
-- First 2 hours are lecture and demos
-- Last hour is Q&A
 - There are no independent labs, but the demos are scripted so you can follow along or explore them on your own following the session

 ## Outline Overview

 - What is GitHub Advanced Security (GHAS)?
-- Survey of GitHub.com for GHAS features
+- Survey of GitHub.com for GHAS features (very quick, if needed)
 - Secret Scanning
 - CodeQL
-- Dependabot
+- Dependabot (skipped for today's session)
-- Security Policies
+- Security Policies (skipped for today's session)
-- Branch Policies
+- Branch Policies (skipped for today's session)
 - Q&A

 ## Course Documents